Lesion and Wart Removal

-Lesion and wart removal in Manitoba are only insured services under specific circumstances.
+Manitoba only insures lesion and wart removal services under specific circumstances.
 According to the Health Services Insurance Act:

 “Unless the minister is of the opinion that such services are medically required and receives a statement acceptable to the minister showing the reason for the provision of the service, the following services, and all related services, are not insured: